MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/assignSamples/README.md

 We use the term 'sample set' to refer to any combination of sample assignments into categories.
-We avoid the term 'experiment' or similar since the intent is that one experiment might yield many different sample set combinations to support different queries against the same data.
+We avoid the term 'experiment' or similar since the intent is that one experiment might yield many different sample sets to support different queries against the same data.

 At present, the assignSamples module supports up to two categorical